Multi-scale clustering and source separation of InSight mission seismic data: Introduction

 To address this problem, we present an unsupervised multi-scale clustering and source separation framework that is capable of detecting and separating prominent sources in a dataset of signal mixtures.
-To systematically incorporate the multi-scale nature of the data into our design, we develop the framework within the wavelet scattering covariance representation space~\cite{morel2022scale}.
-These are correlation features on the output of a scattering network~\cite{bruna2013invariant}, which captures the non-Gaussian and multi-scale characteristics of stochastic processes in the data.
-Exploiting this representation space, we develop our method in three steps (see Figure~\ref{fig:schematic} for a schematic diagram),
+Our framework consists of the following building blocks (see \cref{fig:schematic} for a schematic diagram),